athensresearch/athens/doc/debug-github-actions.md

 yarn client:e2e
 ```

+The `yarn client:e2e:only:verbose <test-name>` script is especially useful to see the verbose logs and figure out where e2e tests are stuck.

 Be aware that filesystem operations over docker mapped volumes are much slower, and `yarn` in particular will be very slow.

 When you're done you can remove this container: